kbase/narrative/docs/deployment.md

 (or other ID)

-That’s a fragment of a longer UUID.
+That’s a fragment of a longer id.
 If that’s not unique in your list, you can get the whole thing with

     docker ps --no-trunc